Jobeso/testproj/README.md

-# testproj
+# Testproject for React Native

-Testproject for React Native
+To use locally: `git clone https://github.com/Jobeso/testproj.git`